Twice Baked Potatoes are a great side dish for your family and company. Easy to pre-prepare & all you have to do is slide them in the oven & relax.

-Twice Baked Potatoes
+Dairy-Free Twice Baked Potatoes

-- 6 baking potatoes such as russets
+- 6 baking potatoes, russets

-- 1/2 cup dairy-free butter
+- ½ cup dairy-free butter

-- 3/4 cup dairy-free sour cream
+- ¾ cup dairy-free sour cream

-- 1/2 cup unsweetened dairy-free milk
+- ¾ cup dairy-free milk, unsweetened

-- 1/2 teaspoon ground black pepper
+- ¼ teaspoon ground black pepper

 - Preheat the oven to 350°

-- Pierce with a fork so that the potatoes do not explode when baking.
+- Wash the potatoes with a vegetable brush.
+Pierce with a fork so that the potatoes do not explode when baking.

 - Bake at 350° for and 1 hour and 15 minutes.